ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/Notes_from_the_author.md

 ### Notes from the author

-Please, do note that The BBB REV. used is old one:
+The BBB board Revision used is REV. A (0x0A5C).

 	root@arm:/home/debian# /opt/scripts/tools/version.sh | grep eeprom
 	eeprom:[A335BNLT0A5C2813BBBK4802]

 Please, do note that this repo is in PRELIMINARY design stage, and it is not yet completed.
 It is released to the public as General Archtecture for MikroE CLICK design, in attempt to integrate CLICK HW to BeagleBone Black as the